Thomas Hardiman

-Thomas Michael Hardiman (born July 8, 1965) is a United States circuit judge of the United States Court of Appeals for the Third Circuit.
-Nominated by US President George W. Bush, he began active service on April 2, 2007.
-He maintains chambers in Pittsburgh, Pennsylvania and was previously a United States district judge.
+Thomas Michael Hardiman (born 1965) is a United States circuit judge of the United States Court of Appeals for the Third Circuit.
+Nominated by President George W. Bush, he began active service on April 2, 2007.
+He maintains chambers in Pittsburgh, Pennsylvania, and was previously a United States district judge.

 In 2017, Hardiman was a finalist to succeed Antonin Scalia as an Associate Justice of the Supreme Court of the United States, alongside the eventual nominee, Neil Gorsuch.
-The next year, after Justice Anthony Kennedy had announced his retirement from the Supreme Court, Hardiman was once again considered to be a frontrunner to fill the vacant seat, which was filled by Brett Kavanaugh.
+The next year, after Justice Anthony Kennedy had announced his retirement from the Supreme Court, Hardiman was once again considered to be a frontrunner to fill the vacant seat, though it was eventually filled by Brett Kavanaugh.

 Early life and education

 Hardiman was born in 1965 in Winchester, Massachusetts, and was raised in Waltham.
-His father, Robert, owned and operated a taxicab and school transportation business and his mother, Judith, was a homemaker and bookkeeper for the family business.
+His father, Robert, owned and operated a taxicab and school transportation business and his mother, Judith (nee' Kohler), was a homemaker and bookkeeper for the family business.

 As a teenager, Hardiman began working part-time as a taxi driver, which he continued to do throughout high school and college.
 In 1983, he graduated from Waltham High School.

 He was the first person in his family to graduate from college, receiving a Bachelor of Arts degree from the University of Notre Dame on an academic scholarship and graduating with honors in 1987.
 He then studied law at Georgetown University Law Center, where he served as an editor of the Georgetown Law Journal and made the semi-finals of the Robert J. Beaudry Moot Court Competition, while working at law firms during the summers and academic terms to help pay his tuition.
 He received a Juris Doctor with honors in 1990.